-In 2022, there's no stopping video content.
+In 2023, there's no slowing down for video production.
 Today, nearly 86% of businesses use video assets in their creative campaigns, and it’s easy to see why.

 - According to MarketingSherpa, videos attract 300% more traffic than other types of content and are an effective tool for nurturing leads.

 - A Conversion XL study found that video increases organic traffic on a website by 157%.

 - Unbounce found that adding a video a landing page can increase conversions by up to 80%.

 Among our own user base, video assets are the second most common asset type uploaded and reviewed by creative teams in our platform.

 But video production involves multiple players on different teams, juggling deadlines, managing budgets, and ideally sticking to what are often tight turnaround schedules.
 With all of these elements in the mix, an efficient pre-production and post-production video workflow can keep all these moving parts together.

 Whether you're an agency specializing in video, an enterprise brand looking to create more in-house video assets or a freelance video producer, this guide will give you a video production workflow that will enable you to produce and approve quality video content faster, every time.